Symbolic dynamics: Examples

+There will be exactly two fixed points under the shift map: the sequence of all zeroes, and the sequence of all ones.
+A periodic sequence will have a periodic orbit.
+For instance, the sequence (..., 0, 1, 0, 1, 0, 1, 0, 1, ...) will have period two.

+More complex concepts such as heteroclinic orbits and homoclinic orbits also have simple descriptions in this system.
+For example, any sequence that has only a finite number of ones will have a homoclinic orbit, tending to the sequence of all zeros in forward and backward iterations.

 Itinerary

 Itinerary of point with respect to the partition is a sequence of symbols.
 It describes dynamic of the point.

 Applications

 Symbolic dynamics originated as a method to study general dynamical systems; now its techniques and ideas have found significant applications in data storage and transmission, linear algebra, the motions of the planets and many other areas.
 The distinct feature in symbolic dynamics is that time is measured in discrete intervals.
 So at each time interval the system is in a particular state.
 Each state is associated with a symbol and the evolution of the system is described by an infinite sequence of symbols—represented effectively as strings.
 If the system states are not inherently discrete, then the state vector must be discretized, so as to get a coarse-grained description of the system.